tpoisot/ms_pop_networks/ms_pop.md

 ## The basic processes

 The reasoning for a neutral approach to species interaction networks is as follows.
-In order for two species to interact, there are a number of requirements they must jointly meet. @combes_parasitism_2001 proposed that there are two families of such requirements: ecological (related to species encountering one another), and evolutionary (related to species falling within one another Eltonian fundamental niche, which are addressed in the following section).
-Assuming that two species occupy the same patch, and are active at the same time of the day, a neutral approach to modeling their encounter probability is to use their local abundance.
-Two locally abundant species are more likely to interact that two locally rare ones, simply because their individuals will meet more often.
+In order for two species to interact, there are essentially two types of requirements they must jointly meet (@combes_parasitism_2001): ecological (related to species encountering one another), and evolutionary (related to species falling within one another Eltonian fundamental niche, which are addressed in the following section).
+% DG: I would make the two points more straightforward: they must encounter and they be able to interact.
+Forget the reference to ecological and evolutionary terms, they are confusing and subject to debate.

+Assuming that two species occupy the same locality, and are active at the same time of the day, then the likelihood of an interact is proportional to the product of their relative abundance.
+% DG: last point is important.
+It's not the abundance per se, rather the relative abundance that matters.

+%DG: to be coherent with the purpose of the paper, there are some mention of "species" that should be converted to "population", for instance in the following sentence:
+This means that two locally abundant species are more likely to interact than two locally rare ones, simply because their individuals will meet more often.
 This approach can also be extended to the prediction of interaction strength [@bluthgen_measuring_2006;@vazquez_species_2007], *i.e.* how strong the